 JetBlue Airways has a deal to serve Dunkin' Donuts coffee on its flights and now the operation is expanding.
 Thanks to a summer promotion, buying a pound of Dunkin' coffee or a carton of its K-Cup packs will get you a code valid for 20 percent off a JetBlue roundtrip.
 Tickets using the code must be booked by September 1 for travel between September 8 and October 30.
 Tickets must be booked via a special portal and there are a few blackout dates.
 Information: The BOOK IT OUT OF HERE page.

 LAN: The Crazy-Quilt Business-Class Sale to South America Returns

-With premium-class deals to South America so rare, we must be thankful for the bargains from LAN, the pan-Latin powerhouse.
+With premium-class flight deals to South America so rare, we must be thankful for the bargains from LAN, the pan-Latin powerhouse.
 Yes, deals are scattershot, with varying restrictions, some infuriating regulations and odd travel windows.
 But you'll find some fabulous bargains.
-Current business-class deals of note: $1,099 roundtrip from New York/JFK to Guayaquil and $1,159 to Quito, Ecuador.
+Current business-class deals of note from New York: $1,201 roundtrip from New York/JFK to Guayaquil and $1,159 to Quito, Ecuador.
 From Miami, it's $983 roundtrip to Bogota, Colombia, and $1,138 to Quito.
 In many cases, the lowest fares must be purchased by December 31.
 There's also a 7-day minimum stay on most routes.
 Information: the PREMIUM BUSINESS SALE page.